WoodSongs Old-Time Radio Hour: Partnerships

-The WoodSongs Old-Time Radio Hour occasionally takes the show on the road and in 2013 WoodSongs partnered with Alltech, Kentucky Tourism, Lexington Tourism, and Tourism Ireland to bring WoodSongs to Dublin, Ireland, for a double broadcast event attended by 2,000 fans at the Dublin Convention Center.
+The WoodSongs Old-Time Radio Hour occasionally tours.
+In 2013 the program partnered with Alltech, Kentucky Tourism, Lexington Tourism, and Tourism Ireland to bring WoodSongs to Dublin, Ireland, for a double-broadcast event attended by 2,000 fans at the Dublin Convention Center.
 The Ireland broadcast celebrated Kentucky bluegrass as presented by Irish bluegrass artists.
 This broadcast was also presented as a special broadcast on DISH TV Network.
 This added 14 million USA television homes to the public broadcast of this show.
-Show #728 featuring Tommy Emmanuel was also featured on the DISH TV Network.
-Also in 2013, the WoodSongs broadcast was taken to Eureka Springs, Arkansas, to celebrate the music of the Ozarks.
-Almost 1,000 fans sold out the historic Auditorium as Ozark musicians of many cultural backgrounds presented their music on a national broadcast.
+The WoodSongs broadcast was also taken to Eureka Springs, Arkansas, to celebrate the music of the Ozarks.
+Almost 1,000 fans sold out the auditorium as Ozark musicians of many backgrounds presented their music on a national broadcast.